 We adopt a bio-psycho-social approach to understanding disability.
 Through the application of a systems perspective, our work takes a multi-tier approach recommending targeted interventions for the individual, family, organisation, community and the wider society.

 Our research themes focus on improving disability services.
 We work to enable mainstream service to be inclusive and to advocate for participation and inclusion.
-Below are brief profiles of a selection of our research projects, which often these boundaries and even involve other disciplines.
+Under the relevant themes in the menu to the left are brief profiles of a selection of our research projects, which often cross these boundaries and even involve other disciplines.